 We bought a 2006 Sprinter van in May 2017, and spent the next 6 months outfitting the vehicle to suit our travel needs.

-We will be publishing two podcasts per month, as we travel from the Bay Area in California to Alaska, then down to the southern tip of Argentina.
+We are publishing four podcasts per month, as we travel from the Bay Area in California to Alaska, then down to the southern tip of Argentina.
 We hope you enjoy them!

 Tiffany has been a nurse for nearly 15 years.
 After spending a decade in the ICU, she made a bit of a career shift and learned the ropes in a new department, the Electrophysiology (EP) Lab.
 In the EP lab, Tiffany has the opportunity to assist with incredible procedures performed on the human heart by brilliant physicians.
 She is passionate about her calling as a nurse, loves animals (horses and dogs, especially), and is known to her friends and family as inquisitive, sweet and adventurous.